Last Updated: December 12, 2017

 In the second hand record market, blue label reissues are low value.
 Sellers say they don’t have time to listen to them, and they are not “Insanely Rare!”or “Original!”.
 As a result they can be a very satisfactory purchase.

 However, even as late as 1973 we find this example BN-LA047 Donald Byrd’s big hit Black Byrd in both old and new Blue Note liveries: a Division of United Artists classic White and Blue label, and the new all-blue black b label, all bearing the copyright date as (p) 1973.
 (Note: copyright dates are only loosely linked with year of manufacture)

-(Note: with enthusiasts uploading pictures to Discogs, colour is affected by the lighting conditions in which the picture was taken and may not reflect true colour.
-Photos taken under tungsten, flourescent and daylight are all different colour temperatures, look different on screen)
+(Note: Enthusiasts uploading pictures to Discogs , colour is affected by the lighting conditions in which the picture was taken and may not reflect true colour.)

 The VAN GELDER stamp appears intermittently on reissues on the blue label, as original Van Gelder masters were brought back into service, with mixed results.
 When Transamerica acquired Liberty Records, along with the Blue Note Catalogue it also acquired in the process the two pressing plants purchased by Liberty – Research Craft, L.A. (in 1965) and All Disc, Roselle Park N.J. (in 1966).
 Their combined manufacturing capacity now served United Artists Records Inc. but was probably supplemented by other plants, and there is little consistency and variable quality in pressings over this period.